 Regardless of the truth behind the song and the hotel name, visiting Hotel California is a fun stop on your Baja California road trip.
 I’d highly recommend spending at night here because, if nothing else, you’ll get a high-end, beautifully decorated hotel with a cute plunge pool.

 For the record: It was possible to check out any time you like AND you leave, which was a relief because I had a flight to catch.

 Tip: There isn’t a huge amount to do in Todos Santos besides visit the hotel.
 There are a few nice restaurants and cafés (I enjoyed Todos Pecados for dinner and CAFELIX for breakfast).
 So, if you’re pushed for time, I’d recommend you just drive through.

-Let’s start with the name – Los Cabos is the collective name that covers both Cabo San Lucas and San Juan del Cabo.
+Let’s start with the name – Los Cabos is the collective name that covers both Cabo San Lucas and San Jose del Cabo.
 Most people will be more familiar with the former, which is home to big resorts and Americanized restaurants like Señor Frogs, payment is usually in dollars and it doesn’t take a great deal to forget that you’re south of the USA border.

-San Juan del Cabo still has some of these trappings but offers a much more local experience.
+San Jose del Cabo still has some of these trappings but offers a much more local experience.
 The two Cabos are connected by a short motorway corridor and I’d recommend visiting both to compare the two.

 Hit the Beach

 You’ve travelled from tip to toe down the Baja California peninsular – I think you’ve earned some beach time.
 Try Lover’s beach (or the connected Divorce beach if you prefer).
 You’ll find surf at Zippers.
 Just avoid the main public beaches unless you want to play sardines in a tin.

-Explore the art galleries in San Juan del Cabo
+Explore the art galleries in San Jose del Cabo

 If you’re sick of the souvenir stands touting t-shirts with ‘One tequila, two tequila, three tequila, floor’, spent some time browsing the local art galleries of San Jose del Cabo.